A number of sexually transmitted infections (STIs), including HPV, can affect both your pregnancy and delivery.

 Chlamydia: Pregnancy seems to be unaffected by chlamydia infection.
 However, infants exposed to the infection at birth can develop severe eye infections or pneumonia.

 Treatment: Mothers with chlamydia are treated with antibiotics and all newborn babies are given antibiotic eye ointment after birth to prevent infections.

-Genital herpes: Herpes infection in pregnant women is relatively safe until she gets ready to deliver.
+Genital herpes: Herpes infection in pregnant people is relatively safe until you get ready to deliver.
 Active herpes lesions on the genitals are contagious and can infect the infant during childbirth.
-Thus, many women are delivered via cesarean section.
+Thus, many people with genital herpes deliver via cesarean section.

 Treatment: Antiviral medications can be given.
 Cesarean section if indicated.

-Gonorrhea: If contracted during pregnancy, the infection can cause mouth sores, fever and blood stream infections.
-The baby is usually unaffected, but if the baby is born while the mother has an active infection, the baby may develop an eye infection or blindness, joint infections, or blood infections.
+Gonorrhea: If contracted during pregnancy, the infection can cause mouth sores, fever and bloodstream infections.
+The fetus is usually unaffected.
+But if the baby is born while the mother has an active infection,they may develop an eye infection or blindness, joint infections or blood infections.

 Treatment: Mothers with gonorrhea are treated with antibiotics and all newborn babies are given antibiotic eye ointment after birth to prevent infections.

 Hepatitis B: This is a liver infection caused by the hepatitis B virus.
-If a pregnant woman is infected with hepatitis B, she can transmit the infection to the fetus through the placenta, infecting the newborn baby.
+If a pregnant person is infected with hepatitis B, they can transmit the infection to the fetus through the placenta.
 In addition, women with hepatitis B are more likely to have premature birth delivery.
 However, early screening and vaccination can prevent the worst outcomes of this infection.